The Power of Point-of-Purchase Marketing

 This strategy of placing items in-store at the place where a consumer is already intending to buy something is called point-of-purchase marketing, and it works, doesn’t it?
 That’s the power of point-of-purchase displays, and it is something all companies with items in retail stores should take advantage of.
 But how do you do it?

 Well, point-of-purchase marketing is not just focused around the actual point-of-purchase, better known as the checkout counter.
-It is actually focused around the entire store itself.
+It is actually focused on the entire store itself.
 Let’s talk about how you can capture your audience’s attention when they are least expecting it (or maybe most if they already have their wallet out!).

 Point-of-Purchase Displays & Materials

 These are the items we referenced in the example above.
-The items that are all over the cashier line area and the check-out counter.
+The items are all over the cashier line area and the check-out counter.
 They are the last items a consumer sees before purchasing what they actually came to the store for.
 This point-of-purchase display can be made prominent with signage or a special shelving unit to draw the consumer’s eye to your product.

 An end cap is a type of point-of-purchase display you’ll find throughout the store, more specifically located at the end of an aisle, separating one brand or product from the rest of its kind.
-Surrounded by branded signage, this type of display grabs the consumers attention as they round each corner of the store, making them reconsider what product they may have just picked up and start considering yours.
+Surrounded by branded signage, this type of display grabs the consumer’s attention as they round each corner of the store, making them reconsider what product they may have just picked up and start considering yours.

 A vendor shop is an in-store version of a pop-up shop.
 This is a small section of the store dedicated to your brand.
-It features multiple products, has signage surrounded it, and truly gives the consumer the feel that they stepped out of the store they are in and into your branded store.
+It features multiple products, has signage surrounding it, and truly gives the consumer the feeling that they stepped out of the store they are in and into your branded store.
 This is a way to connect with the consumer and help them get a feel for what your brand is all about!